Frequently Asked Questions

 - Not create a distraction or disruption to the learning environment

-Minnetonka teachers have the discretion of allowing or not allowing the use of electronic devices during instructional time.
-Please respect and follow your teacher’s instructions.
+Teachers have the discretion of allowing or not allowing the use of electronic devices during instructional time.

 We suggest holding off on buying an external keyboard.
-From our experience, after a few days of using an iPad, students become faster typists.
-Some have returned an external keyboard they had purchased due to lack of use, but everyone is different.
-Once you get a feel for how comfortable typing you are on your iPad you can better decide what works best for your needs.
+From our experience, after a few days of using an iPad, students acclimate to the on-screen keyboard.
+Some students have returned their external keyboard due to lack of use, but everyone is different.
+Once students get a feel for how comfortable they are typing on an iPad, you can better decide what works best for their needs.

 - Smart Boards and sound distribution systems for every classroom in Minnetonka

 - A consistent technology replacement cycle

 - Increased access to online resources